2186/rosie-tracker/README.md

 <img width="121" alt="small" src="https://github.com/user-attachments/assets/bab0332a-2ed7-4c02-9643-1638bb3119a0" />

-The tracker is designed to confortablty sit inside of a 100mm x 70mm box that can be noninvasivelty attacked to an animal.
+The tracker is designed to confortablty sit inside of a 100mm x 70mm box that can be noninvasivelty attached to an animal.

 ![image](https://github.com/user-attachments/assets/7eaf9fdd-d269-460c-bda9-65b4d7fed045)